Envirometrix/plotKML/README.md

     #> Closing  eberg_zones_sf_MULTI__ZONES__.kml
     #> Object written to: eberg_zones_sf_MULTI__ZONES__.kml

-I will now present `plotKML` function applied to `stars` objects.
+We will now present `plotKML` methods applied to `stars` objects.
 We extended the `plotKML()` function to `stars` objects representing Raster Data Cubes creating a wrapper to RasterLayer method: